New Jersey Business Lawyers

 New Jersey Business Lawyers at Lyons & Associates, P.C.
 Assist Clients With All Aspects of Business Formation and Litigation

 There are a variety of important issues to consider when starting a business, such as selecting the right entity and ensuring that the company’s best interests are protected in the event of a legal dispute.
-The dedicated New Jersey business lawyers at Lyons & Associates, P.C. have a proven track record of helping clients navigate every phase of the business formation process.
+Our dedicated New Jersey business lawyers at Lyons & Associates, P.C. have a proven track record of helping clients navigate every phase of the business formation process.
 We will discuss liability issues, investment strategies, insurance coverage and tax issues, and anticipate potential legal issues that may arise.
 Ultimately, our goal is to assist you with all of your business formation needs so that you can focus on the growth and success of the company.
-To schedule an initial consultation, call us at 908-575-9777 or contact us online.
+To schedule a free consultation, call us at 908-575-9777 or contact us online.
 We have offices in Somerville and Morristown, New Jersey, and we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.